-The use of the GOP became referred to as the growth optimum theory and it was introduced as an alternative to expected utility and the mean-variance approaches to asset pricing.
-It was argued that a theory for portfolio selection and asset pricing based on the GOP would have properties which are more appealing than those implied by the mean-variance approach developed by Markowitz (1952).
-Consequently, a significant amount of the literature deals with comparing the two approaches.
+5A non linear integral equation must still be solved to get the portfolio weights of the literature deals with comparing the two approaches.
 A discussion of the relation between the GOP and the mean-variance model is presented in Section 3.2.
 Since a main argument for applying the GOP is its ability to outperform other portfolios over time, authors have tried to estimate the time needed to be "reasonably" sure to obtain a better result using the GOP.
 Some answers to this question are provided in Section 3.3.

-The fact that asset prices, when denominated in terms of the GOP, become supermartingales was realized quite early, appearing in a proof in Breiman (1960)[Theorem 1].
-It was not until 1990 in Long (1990) that this property was given a more thorough treatment.
+The fact that asset prices, when denominated in terms of the GOP, becomes supermartingales was realized quite early, appearing in a proof in Breiman (1960) [Theorem 1].
+It was not until 1990 in Long (1990) when this property was given a more thorough treatment.
 Although Long suggested this as a method for measuring abnormal returns in event studies and this approach has been followed recently in working papers by Gerard, Santis, and Ortu (2000) and Hentschel and Long (2004), the consequences of the numéraire property stretches much further.
 It suggested a change of numéraire technique for asset pricing under which a change of probability measure would be unnecessary.
-The first time this is treated explicitly appears to be in Bajeux-Besnaino and Portait (1997a) in the late nineties.
-At first, the use of the GOP for derivative pricing purposes was essentially just the choice of a particular pricing operator in an incomplete market.
-Over the past five years, this idea became developed further in the benchmark framework of Platen (2002) and later papers, who emphasize the applicability of this idea in the absence of a risk-neutral probability measure.
-The use of the GOP as a tool for derivative pricing is reviewed in Section 4..
-This has motivated a substantial part of this thesis, because it essentially challenges the approach of using some risk neutral measure for pricing derivatives.
-During this thesis I am going to conduct a (hopefully) thorough analysis of what arbitrage concepts are relevant in a mathematically consistent theory of derivative pricing and what role martingale measures play in this context.
-Section 4. gives a motivation and foreshadows some of the results I will derive later on.
-A complete survey of the benchmark approach is beyond the scope of this paper, but may be found in Platen (2006).
+The first time this is treated explicitly appears to be Bajeux-Besnaino and Portait (1997a) in the late nineties.
+At first, the use of the GOP for derivative pricing purposes where essentially just the choice of a particular pricing operator in an incomplete market.
+Over the past five years, this idea became developed further in the benchmark framework of Eckhard Platen and co-authors, who emphasize the applicability of this idea in the absence of a risk-neutral probability measure.
+The use of the GOP as a tool for derivative pricing is reviewed in Section 4.
+A survey of the benchmark approach is beyond the scope of this paper, but may be found in Platen (2006).

-The suggestion that such GOP denominated prices could be martingales is important to the empirical work, since this provide a testable assumption which can be verified from market data.
-The Kuhn-Tucker conditions for optimum provides only the supermartingale property which may be a problem, see Section 2. and Section 5.
+The suggestion that such GOP denominated prices could be martingales is important to the empirical work, since this provide a testable assumption which can be verified from market data6.
 Few empirical papers exist, and most appeared during the seventies.
 Some papers tried to obtain evidence for or against the assumption that the market was dominated by growth optimizers and to see how the growth optimum model compared to the mean-variance approach.
 Others try to document the performance of the GOP as an investment strategy, in comparison with other strategies.
-Section 5. deals with the existing empirical evidence related to the GOP.
+Section 5 deals with the existing empirical evidence related to the GOP.

-Since an understanding of the properties of the GOP provides a useful background for analyzing the applications, the first task will be to present the relevant results which describe some of the remarkable properties of the GOP.
+Since an understanding of the properties of the GOP provides a useful background for analyzing the applications, the first task will be to present the relevant results which describes some of the remarkable properties of the GOP.
 The next section is separated into a survey of discrete time results which are reasonably accessible and a more mathematically demanding survey in continuous time.
 This is not just mathematically convenient but also fairly chronological.
 It also discusses the issues related to solving for the growth optimal portfolio strategy, which is a non-trivial task in the general case.
-Readers that are particularly interested in the GOP from an investment perspective may prefer to skip the general treatment in Section 2.2. with very little loss.
-However, most of this thesis relies extensively on the continuous time analysis and later chapters builds on the results obtained in Section 2.2..
-Extensive references will be given in the notes at the end of each section and only the most important references are kept within the main text, in order to keep it fluent and short.
+Extensive references will be given in the notes at the end of each section.